 Andimakia itself is a picturesque hamlet of whitewashed houses and flowers Nearby the large Venetian fortress dominates the central plain.

 The south coast of Kos is more popular than the north or east, with endless stretches of sandy beach to attract the holidaymakers.
 The seas in the south are usually much calmer than the north, but can feel much colder too.
 Mountains in the south of Kos provide more scenic interest than can be found in the flat north of the island and in the far west of Kos island the landscape can get very wild indeed.

 The island narrows to about 2km before expanding into the rugged, volcanic area of Kefalos on the west side of the island.

 Kefalos village sits high on a headland with views along the whole south coast, with the old town above and the sprawling bay and long beach resort of Kamari below.
 The old town at Kefalos is an attractive mix of whitewashed houses with colourful doors and windows.

 Views from the hill fort at Kefalos are impressive but the going is steep on foot.
 Even higher, and forming an impressive backdrop are the twin peaks of Mt Zini and Mt Latia, both somewhat spoiled by radio masts and Zini even further by extensive quarrying.

-The KAMARI Kos bay is basically the resort area for the village of Kefalos in the hills above with a 5km stretch of shingle and sand (mostly shingle) stretching almost to AGIOS STEFANOS.
+The Kamari bay is basically the resort area for the village of Kefalos in the hills above with a 5km stretch of shingle and sand (mostly shingle) stretching almost to Agios Stefanos.